borntorun/angular-typeaheadjs/README.md

 * `angty-ttdatasets` - optional - An expression that resolves to an array of typeahead datasets [*{}] to pass to typeahead.datasets (the datasets are used as is, no options(from groups II | III) from the 'angty-ttoptions' attribute are considered).
 When this attribute is NOT passed, an internal dataset with a Bloodhound engine as source is created for prefetch and/or remote suggestions, with group I `angty-ttoptions` (or defaults) applied.
       * No validation is made on content of the datasets apart the type validation (is-an-array)

+* `angty-bhfunctions` - optional - An expression that resolves to an object with functions to be passed to Bloodhound - supportted: identify/sorter

 * `angty-options` - optional - options hash for other options for the component
     * `useOwnDefaults` - `optional`, `default=true`.
 Specifying that the components default values will be used instead of typeaheadjs default ones.
     * `selectOnAutocomplete` - `optional`, `default=false`.
 Specifying that the `select` event is triggered when `autocomplete` event occurs.